Lubricate. Clean. Protect.

 Polymer quenchants are water-soluble and can be customized to achieve specific cooling rates.
 They are commonly used for aluminum and low-alloy steels.

-Best Practices for Oil Quenching
+Best Practices for Quenching Metal in Oil

 1. Preheating the Oil